HarshaTechKnight/ai-powered-career-companion/Readme.md

 # KarmaMatch - Career Companion

-KarmaMatch a career Companion is a full-stack AI-powered application designed to assist job seekers throughout their journey.
+KarmaMatch - Career Companion is a full-stack AI-powered application designed to assist job seekers throughout their journey.
 It provides valuable tools for resume analysis, job matching, and interview coaching, leveraging the power of Next.js, Firebase, and GenKit.

 ## Features